Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: The model

 Two amino acids are said to be in contact if they are nearest neighbours on the cubic lattice (but not on the backbone).
 The contact matrix $\vb{c}^{S}$ of structure $S$ is the $27 \times 27$ adjacency matrix such that

 This matrix fully defines the structure $S$.
 Given a sequence $\vb{A} = (a_1, \dots ,a_{27})$ of amino acids folded into structure $S$, we can assign the energy

-where residues in contact interact via the Miyazawa-Jernigan $20 \times 20$ energy matrix $E$ \cite{miyazawa1985estimation}.
+where residues in contact interact via the Miyazawa-Jernigan potential $E$ \cite{miyazawa1985estimation}, an empirical, symmetric $20 \times 20$-dimensional matrix containing effective interaction energies for each couple of amino acids.
 The probability that sequence $\vb{A}$ folds into structure $S$, hereafter called native probability, is given by the Gibbs-Boltzmann distribution at unit temperature, \ie{}

-Stable structures $S$ for the sequence $\vb{A}$ are the ones that maximize the gap between their energy $\mathcal{E}(\vb{A} | S)$ and the ones of competing structures $S'$.
+Stable structures $S$ for the sequence $\vb{A}$ are the ones that maximize the gap between their energy $\mathcal{E}(\vb{A} | S)$ and the one of competing structures $S'$.